Static Prevails

 Static Prevails is the second studio album by American rock band Jimmy Eat World, released on July 23, 1996, through Capitol Records.
 Following the release of the band's self-titled debut album (1994), they signed to Capitol in mid-1995 for further releases.
-Carrier member Rick Burch replaced bassist Mitch Porter, who left to become a Mormon missionary.
-Recorded at Sound City in Los Angeles, California, and at Big Fish, in Encinitas, California, Wes Kidd, Mark Trombino, and Jimmy Eat World acted as producers for the album.
+Carrier member Rick Burch replaced bassist Mitchel Porter, who left to become a Mormon missionary.
+Recorded at Sound City in Los Angeles and Big Fish in Encinitas, California, Wes Kidd, Mark Trombino, and Jimmy Eat World acted as producers for the album.

 Static Prevails saw the band move away from skate punk and pop-punk, and into a more aggressive sound consisting of post-hardcore, emo and punk rock.
 Preceded by a three-month United States tour, it was promoted with a mini tour of the country, a stint with the Smoking Popes and the Figgs, and a US tour with Sense Field in early 1997.
 A music video was filmed for "Rockstar", and "Call It in the Air" was released as the lead single in August 1996.
 The album received mixed reviews from music critics, who mostly commented on the vocals and guitarwork.
 It has since been viewed as a benchmark for the second wave of emo.